arc-1409/hackathonProject/README.md

 # FootballWatcher

-A terminal-based tool for tracking football matches and updates right from your command line.
+A CLI application for tracking football matches and updates right in your terminal.
+Inspired by the team's lifelong love of European football, this project aims to provide easy and aesthetic access of live football information using code.
+The application is written entirely in Javascript and with Node.js.
+Tools such as commander, inquirer, chalk, figlet, and puppeteer were used.
+As of now, we've only included two football leagues: Premier League and La Liga, but more will be added in the future.

 ## Features